West Chester University

 This course involves a structured field experience at an approved social agency for a total of 280 hours for the semester.
 The student's experience in field practice culminates through coordinating within the professional role: theory-integrated practice with individuals and families, knowledge of the impact of social policy, the role of research in practice, and the influence of diversity and oppression.

 More detailed courses descriptions can also be found in the Graduate Catalog.

-Students take two electives to round out their knowledge with courses that offer in-depth training in emerging practice areas.
+Students take three electives to round out their knowledge with courses that offer in-depth training in emerging practice areas.
 Electives are offered throughout the year in both semesters and condensed, week-long formats.
 Advanced electives are available for matriculated, concentration students only.
 Several electives are available to pre-matriculation students who may seek permission from the instructor under special circumstances.

 This course reviews the major theoretical approaches to understanding chemical dependency and its impact on individuals, families, groups and communities.
 The pharmacology of drugs and alcohol and the nature of addiction are included, as are the influence of culture, ethnicity, gender, the peer group, and social deviance.
 The principles of self-help and therapeutic communities are applied.

 This course reviews the status and position of older adults in society, the community, and the social service delivery system.
 There is a focus on social work assessment and intervention with elderly clients regarding issues of health, chronic illness, intellectual and emotional status, depression and dementia, relations with the family, care-giving, social networks, poverty, retirement, death, and bereavement.